This

 Are

 you happy with your chiropractor?
-Dr. John Min's office is in
+Dr. John Min's beautiful new

-When you get there, say "Shari sent me."
+When you meet him, say "Shari sent me."

 RANT: